Vellore

 Sri Anjaneya Swamy

-The deity of this temple is an ancient one, which could be seen from the fact it resembles that of Gali Sri Anjaneya Swami of Mysore Road, Bengaluru which is a Sri Vyasaraja pradeshta.
+The deity of this temple is an ancient one, which can be seen from the fact it resembles that of Gali Sri Anjaneya Swami of Mysore Road, Bengaluru which is a Sri Vyasaraja pradeshta.
 Only that the murthi here is comparatively small.
-Sri Hanuman of this kshetra is also a yathurmuki i.e., he is facing the devotees directly with both the eyes.
+Sri Hanuman of this kshetra is also a yathurmuki i.e., he is facing the devotees directly with both eyes.
 The tail of Lord is seen raised above and at the end of the tail is a bell.
-Lords' left hand is seen resting on the hip and holding the lotus flower.
+The Lords' left hand is seen resting on the hip and holding the lotus flower.
 His right hand is in abhya mudra offering the quality of nirbhayathvam to all His devotees.
-While Lord is seen with all ornaments the small knife in the casing which adores His right hip as an ornament only adds beauty to the Lord.
+While the Lord is seen with all ornaments the small knife in the casing which adores His right hip as an ornament only adds beauty to the Lord.

 Experience

 Offer your prayer to the Lord who was in ‘jala vasam’ for many years like Sri Jalakantesvarar of this kshetra had.
-He will waterdown all your worries and bestows ‘mangalm’.
+He will water down all your worries and bestows ‘mangalm’.

 Ed [June 2013]